You are here

 How to ask your boss for more responsibility

-Whether you’re chasing a salary increase, promotion, title change, or you’re proactively seeking more experience under your belt, asking your boss for more responsibility can be a tricky task.
+Whether you’re chasing a salary increase, promotion, title change, or you’re proactively seeking opportunities to upskill, asking your boss for more job responsibilities can be a tricky task.
 On one hand, you want to prepare for the next stage of your career.
-On the other hand, you need to make sure you’re still meeting expectations within your current scope of work.
+On the other hand, you need to make sure you’re still meeting expectations within your current scope of work – the last thing you want to do is inadvertently increase your workload to a point where it’s no longer manageable.

 Balancing more responsibility while managing your existing workload can be challenging, which is why it’s important to have a plan in mind to help you move forward.
-If you’re looking to step up in your career, here are a few tips on how to ask for more responsibility at work – and get it.
+If you’re looking to step up in your career and increase your experience and skills, here are a few tips on how to ask for more responsibility at work – and be successful in getting a balanced outcome.

-Be very clear on what responsibilities you want to take on
+Be very clear on the responsibilities you want to take on

 Before you speak to anyone in your organisation, you must be crystal clear on the skills you want to develop, or the areas where you’d like to gain more experience.
 Without this, you risk taking on tasks and investing time in projects that won’t help you reach your end goal.